 Newfoundland and Labrador Process and Method of Assessment / Collection of Assessments Setting Rates: Rate setting is performed by an independent actuarial firm and occurs between March to September each year.
 Assessment rates for industry groups are related to claims experience measured over a 5-year period.
 Notice of Assessment: The Notice of Assessment includes the firm's Newfoundland Industrial Classification Code and business description, two year comparative assessment rates, PRIME results for the last applicable year, maximum assessable earnings, requirements of employers regarding changes in business activity, PRIME information, construction levy information where applicable and contact information.
 Payroll Statements - Reporting Payroll: Employers are required to complete a certified statement of his or her payroll each year (i.e. an Employer Payroll Statement).
 The Employer Payroll Statement is due February 28 each year.
 Employers are required to report their actual payroll for the previous year as well as an estimate for the current year and are also required to report any contractors they hired in the previous year.
 Methods of Payment: Employers may make payments in the following methods: Pre authorized Debit, Cheque, Money Order, Cash, Interac, or through a financial institution (in person at the financial institution or electronically).
 Frequency of Payments - Installments: Employers may pay their outstanding assessment on a Weekly, Bi Weekly, Monthly, Semi Monthly or Quarterly Basis.
 Dates assessments/ premiums are due: Payments relating to Current Year Assessments are due to begin on April 1 st and may extend to December 31 st .
 Payments relating to updates to Current Year assessments after April 1 st are due to begin within 30 days of date of processing the update and may extend to December 31 st .
 Payments for Prior Year increases are due in full within 30 days of the date of the processing of the update.
-Liability of Principal - Contractor and Subcontractor: Please see the link below to section 120 of the WHSC Act regarding obligations associated with contract work, as well as the link to Policy ES16 (Clearance Certificates) regarding the mitigation of liability associated with contracting work to external 3 rd parties.
+Liability of Principal - Contractor and Subcontractor: Please see the link below to section 144 of the Workplace Health, Safety and Compensation Act, 2022 regarding obligations associated with contract work, as well as the link to Policy ES-16 (Clearance) regarding the mitigation of liability associated with contracting work to external 3rd parties.

 Newfoundland and Labrador Process and Method of Assessment / Collection of Assessments Supplemental Assessments: Where an employer does not provide WorkplaceNL with a statement of his or her payroll (i.e. does not submit an Employer Payroll Statement) WorkplaceNL may base an assessment or supplementary assessment that, in its opinion, is the probable amount of the payroll of the employer.
 In practice, WorkplaceNL will estimate the employer's current year payroll to be 150% of the previous year payroll amount.
 Minimum Assessments: Where an employers calculated assessment would be less than \$50, an employer is assessed a minimum assessment of \$50.
-Section of Act: Workplace Health, Safety and Compensation Act (sections 94, 95, 97, 99, 101, 120) Workplace Health, Safety and Compensation Regulations (sections 24 and 25) Policy: ES-08 - Rate Setting ES-04 - Deferred Payment of Assessments ES-16 - Certificates of Clearance Links: Paying your account Hiring contractors Clearance letters
+Section of Act: Workplace Health, Safety and Compensation Act, 2022 (sections 115, 116, 118, 120, 123, 144) Workplace Health, Safety and Compensation Administrative Regulations (sections 22 and 23) Policy: ES-08 - Rate Setting ES-04 - Deferred Payment of Assessment ES-16-Clearance Links: Paying your account Hiring contractors Clearance letters